-The 2009 Lilly Ledbetter Fair Pay Act addresses the timeliness of compensation in discrimination claims.
+The 2009 Lilly Ledbetter Fair Pay Act addresses the timeliness of compensation in pay discrimination claims.
 It superseded the Supreme Court's decision in Ledbetter v.
 Goodyear Tire & Rubber Co., Inc., which held that when an employer makes a discriminatory decision with regard to compensation, such as denying a raise, discrimination occurs at the time of the initial decision to deny the raise, rather than subsequently with each paycheck based on the discriminatory decision.

-Under the Ledbetter Act, a discrimination claim arises each time an individual receives a discriminatory paycheck.
+Under the Ledbetter Act, a pay discrimination claim on the basis of sex, race, national origin, age, religion, and/or disability arises each time an individual receives a discriminatory paycheck.
 As long as the individual receives one discriminatory paycheck within the filing period, her complaint will be timely.